elastic/Elastic-Contributor-Program/index.md

-## Welcome to the Elastic Fantastic Recognition Program
+## Welcome to the Elastic Contributor Program

 For all of us at Elastic, **community matters**.